Manuja-B/Breakout-Game/README.md

 3. Resume – This button is associated with the pause button.
 By clicking this button, the user can start the game from the point where it was paused.
 4. Replay – By clicking this button the player can watch the entire game till the point it is played to review the progress of this game.
 5. Undo – By clicking this button the player can go back to the previous step of the game.
 The player can click undo multiple times and repeatedly go back to previous steps.
+Following buttons are added in ###Version2 of the uploaded zip folder
 6. Save - Saves the game played on computer
 7. Load - Loads the latest saved game.
 8. Change Layout- Changes the placement of buttons on the game window.